jyih/pokeprobe/README.md

 ------------------------------------------------------
-#TODO LIST:
+## TODO LIST:
 ### _W12 Express Group Project_

 ## Goals
 6/21:
 - ✅  Decide on a project!
 - ✅  Create a github repository
-- ✅  Create a copy of the progress scorecard for your group and make it editable by everyone with the link, and post that link in your group slack channel
+- ✅  Create a copy of the progress scorecard and make it editable by everyone with the link, and post that link in the slack channel
-- ✅  Begin work on your wiki documentation pages, starting with your Feature List
+- ✅  Begin work on the wiki documentation pages, starting with the Feature List

 6/22:
-- ✅  Complete your Feature List wiki page
+- ✅  Complete the Feature List wiki page
 - Begin work on User Stories

 6/23: